boy:btsqku8_118= anime

 Social Security Tax: Securing Your Future

 Social Security tax is another deduction taken from your paycheck, aimed at funding the Social Security program, which provides retirement, disability, and survivor benefits to eligible individuals.
 As of 2024, the Social Security tax rate is set at 6.2% for both employees and employers, up to a certain income threshold.
 For 2024, the maximum taxable earnings subject to Social Security tax is $147,000.
 Once you reach this threshold, you no longer pay Social Security tax on additional income for that year.
+In the future, when you deal with disability benefits then all this would have already increased your chances of winning disability benefits.

 Medicare Tax: Investing in Healthcare